Olympus E-M10 III vs Panasonic GH1

 |11.||Olympus E-PL6||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 It is notable that the E-M10 III offers wifi support, while the GH1 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The E-M10 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the GH1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GH1 was succeeded by the Panasonic GH2.
+Both the E-M10 III and the GH1 have been discontinued, but can regularly be found used on eBay.
+The GH1 was replaced by the Panasonic GH2, while the E-M10 III was followed by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So how do things add up?
 Is there a clear favorite between the Olympus E-M10 III and the Panasonic GH1?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.